Linear varieties and matroids with applications to the Cullis' determinant: Introduction

 Nakagami and Yanai in~\cite{NAKAGAMI2007422} formulate the definition of the Cullis' determinant in the terms of vectors in a Grassmann algebra and provide a definition of the Cullis' determinant through several characteristic properties.
 For this reason they consider $n\times k$ matrices only with $n \ge k$, whereas the original definition covers rectangular matrices of any size.
 But according to it, the Cullis determinant of $n \times k$ matrix with $n < k$ is equal to the Cullis determinant of its transpose and consequently it is sufficient to consider only the case $n \ge k$.

-Theorems~\ref{thm:Dieudonne} suggest a natural direction for studying the Cullis determinant: describing the maximal vector spaces annihilating the Cullis determinant.

-In this paper the authors make the first steps in the second direction of research consisting in studying vector spaces of matrices annihilating the Cullis' determinant.
+Since the Cullis' determinant is a generalization of the ordinary discriminant, it is natural to ask whether Theorem~\ref{thm:Dieudonne} admits a suitable extension.
+In this paper the authors make the first steps in that direction of research.
 In particular, we obtain a generalization of the Dieudonn{\'{e}}'s theorem for the Cullis' determinant to the case where $n \ge k + 2$ and $k$ is odd.
-The main result of this paper is formulated as follows. \begin{theorem}[Cf.~Theorem~\ref{thm:MaxDimKEvenAltSumZero}] Let $n \ge k + 2$ and $V \subseteq \M_{n\,k}(\mathbb F)$ be a vector space $A \in \M_{n\,k}(\mathbb F)$ and $\K = \{A\} + V$.
-Then $\det_{n\,k} (X) = 0$ for all $X \in \K$ and $\codim(\K) = k$ if and only if $k$ is odd and alternating row sum of every $X \in \K$ is equal to zero. \end{theorem}
+The main result of this paper is formulated as follows.